Coliving is just a concept. Many types of properties can be easily converted into a coliving space.

 One of the most fascinating concepts operating on small scale in this arena is Sun & Co., a small coliving in Spain.
-I spoke with one of their co-founders in a podcast interview, where we dove deep into all the details:

 Sun & Co. operates as coliving from the 15th of September until the 15th of June each year.
 They adjust the space and furniture in few days and then 3 months during the summer they operate as a backpacker hostel under a completely different brand!

 More hostels are discovering this opportunity, like this surfhouse from Ericeira, Portugal.